 * CBA accused of 53,700 breaches of anti-money laundering rules

-* Other 'serious issues' are unrelated to the coding error - CBA (Adds background and detail of accusations, quotes from CBA statement)
+* Other 'serious issues' are unrelated to the coding error -CBA (Adds extra details of AUSTRAC allegations, pictures)

 SYDNEY, Aug 7 (Reuters) - The Commonwealth Bank of Australia said on Monday a software "coding error" was responsible for the "vast majority" of the anti-money laundering law breaches it was accused of last week.

-The Australian government on Thursday accused the country's biggest mortgage lender of widespread breaches of money-laundering and counter-terrorism financing rules, sending the bank's shares sliding.
+The Australian government last week accused the country's biggest mortgage lender of widespread breaches of money-laundering and counter-terrorism financing rules, sending the bank's shares sliding.

 The bank said on Monday that a software update installed late in 2012 caused a "coding error" which meant the machines did not create required transaction reports, called threshold transaction reports (TTRs).
 The error went unnoticed until 2015, the bank said.